Travel.State.Gov > International Travel > Learn About Your Destination > Israel, the West Bank, and Gaza International Travel Information

 For further health information, go to:

 Air Quality: Visit AirNow Department of State for information on air quality at U.S. Embassies and Consulates.

 The U.S. Embassy maintains a list of doctors and hospitals.
 We do not endorse or recommend any specific medical provider or clinic.

 Road Conditions and Safety: While in Israel, the West Bank, and Gaza, U.S. citizens may encounter road conditions that differ significantly from those in the United States.
 The information below is provided for general reference only and may not be totally accurate in a particular location or circumstance.

 Traffic Laws: Aggressive driving is commonplace, and many drivers fail to maintain safe following distances or signal before changing lanes or making turns.
 Overtaking at high-speed on undivided two-lane roads is common and may result in accidents.
 Drivers are also prone to stop suddenly on roads without warning, especially in the right lane.
 Drivers should use caution, as Israel has a high rate of fatalities from automobile accidents.

 Please refer to our Road Safety page for more information.
-We suggest that you visit the website of the country’s national tourist office and Israel's Bureau of Motor Vehicles for road safety.
+We suggest that you visit the website of the country’s national tourist office and Israel's Ministry of Transport and Road Safety for additional information on road safety.